 TEST The Faculty Recruitment and Support Office provides prospective faculty members with information on life at Queen's and in the Kingston Community and assists new faculty members and their families with the relocation process.
 Services are confidential.

-TEACHING POSITION AVAILABLE – Winter 2023
+TEACHING POSITION AVAILABLE - WINTER 2023

-Queen’s University, Kingston, ON CAN K7L 3N6
+Department of Languages, Literatures and Cultures, Queen’s University, Kingston, ON CAN K7L 3N6

 The University invites applications from all qualified individuals.
 Queen’s is strongly committed to employment equity, diversity and inclusion in the workplace and encourages applications from Black, racialized/visible minority and Indigenous/Aboriginal people, women, persons with disabilities, and 2SLGBTQ+ persons.
 All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadian citizens and permanent residents of Canada will be given priority.